apache/incubator-uniffle/README.md

    8. After write data, task report all blockId to shuffle server, this step is used for data validation later
    9. Store taskAttemptId in MapStatus to support Spark speculation

-* Depending on different storage types, the spark task reads shuffle data from shuffle server or remote storage or both of them.
+* Depending on different storage types, the spark task will read shuffle data from shuffle server or remote storage or both of them.

 ## Shuffle file format
 The shuffle data is stored with index file and data file.
 Data file has all blocks for a specific partition and the index file has metadata for every block.